 Local Government Act 2009 (Qld) (Local Government Act) Section Power not subject to delegation The local government must prepare a report on the public benefit assessment that contains its recommendations about the application of the competitive neutrality principle in relation to the significant business activity.
 At a meeting of the local government, the local government must consider the report and decide, by resolution, whether or not to apply the competitive neutrality principle in relation to the significant business activity.
 47 - Code of competitive conduct Council must decide each financial year, by resolution, whether to apply the code of competitive conduct to a business activity prescribed under regulation.
 48 - Competitive neutrality complaints Council must adopt, by resolution, a process for resolving competitive neutrality complaints.
 A competitive neutrality complaint is a complaint: (a) relating to a failure of Council to conduct a business activity in accordance with the competitive neutrality principle; and (b) is made by an affected person as defined in section 48(3) of the Local Government Act.
 74 - Road register fees Council may, by resolution or local law, fix a fee for a copy of a map or register of roads within the local government area.
 80A - Malls Council may decide by resolution to pay compensation to a person on account of injurious affection to any right or interest of a business, commercial or industrial nature because of the establishment, modification or closing of a mall by a local government.
 93 - Land on which rates are levied Land may be exempted from rating by resolution of Council.
 94 - Power to levy rates and charges The rates and charges to be levied in a financial year must be decided by resolution at Council's budget meeting for that financial year.
 97 - Cost-recovery fees Council may, under a local law or a resolution, fix a cost-recovery fee.
 An application for the issue or renewal of a licence, permit, registration or other approval under a local government Act may also include a tax if Council decides, by resolution, that the purpose of the tax benefits its local government area.
 99 - Fees on occupiers of land below the high-water mark Council may, by resolution, levy a fee on the occupier of land below the high-water mark for the use of Council's roads and other infrastructure.
 107A - Approval of budget Council must consider the budget presented by the mayor and, by resolution, adopt the budget with or without amendment.
 The budget must be adopted before 1 August in the financial year to which the budget relates.
 110 - Councillors liable for improper disbursements Councillors will be liable in accordance with section 110 for any disbursement of Council funds which is: (a) not provided for in Council's budget; and (b) made without the approval, by resolution, of Council.
-118 Rates and Charges for 2020/21 Council is responsible for setting the 2020/2021 financial year, other than at a budget meeting for the financial year, what rates and charges are to be levied for the remainder of the financial year.
 134 - Approving an inspection program Council may, by resolution, approve a systematic or a selective inspection program allowing an authorised person to enter and inspect certain properties within Council's local government area.
-150 Conduct of Councillors Adoption of the model procedures or other procedures for the conduct of the local government's meetings and meetings of its committees;
+165 - Acting mayor Council may, by resolution, appoint an acting mayor from its councillors in certain circumstances.
+Council may also, by resolution, declare that the office of deputy mayor is vacant, in which case it must immediately appoint another deputy mayor from its councillors.